-Tewksbury Hospital's Water source is located within the Shawsheen River basin.
+Tewksbury Hospital's water source is located within the Shawsheen River basin.
 Tewksbury Hospital's water supply includes two groundwater supply wells and pumping stations, and two one-million gallon storage tanks, all of which are located on the Tewksbury Hospital grounds.
-The Old Tubular Wells (Well #1) and the East & Maple Street Well (Well #3) wellhead protection area is located within portions of the towns of Tewksbury, MA and Andover, MA.
-The Old Tubular Wells (Well #1), which is located on the northern side of East Street, have been off-line since December of 2000 with the exception of periodic, temporary activation to allow for sample collection.
-The wells remain off-line as a precautionary measure while off-site contamination is being investigated and remediated under the Massachusetts Contingency Plan (MCP), 310 CMR 40.0000.
-However, in 2018, groundwater from the Old Tubular Wells was sampled on a regular basis through May 2018.
-After May 2018, we were unable to collect samples at this location due to a water main leak.
+The Old Tubular Well (Well #1) and the East & Maple Street Well (Well #3) wellhead protection area is located within portions of the towns of Tewksbury, MA and Andover, MA.
+The Old Tubular Well (Well #1), which is located on the northern side of East Street, has been off-line since December of 2000 with the exception of periodic, temporary activation to allow for sample collection.
+The Old Tubular Well (Well #1) remained off-line, including all of 2019, as a precautionary measure while off-site contamination is being investigated and remediated under the Massachusetts Contingency Plan (MCP), 310 CMR 40.0000.

-The following table lists the drinking water sources utilized by the Tewksbury Hospital Public Water Supply during 2018 as well as the volume of water distributed from each source:
+The following table lists the drinking water sources utilized by the Tewksbury Hospital Public Water Supply during 2019 as well as the volume of water distributed from each source:

-Source Name MassDEP Source ID# Source Type Volume of Water Distributed from Source (gallons) Location of Source Old Tubular Wells (Well 1) 3295001-01G Groundwater 0 North Side of East Street East & Maple Street Well (Well 3) 3295001-03G Groundwater 33,089,076 South Side of East Street, intersection of East and Maple
+Source Name MassDEP Source ID# Source Type Volume of Water Distributed from Source (gallons) Location of Source Old Tubular Well (Well #1) 3295001-01G Groundwater 0 North Side of East Street East & Maple Street Well (Well #3) 3295001-03G Groundwater 42,437,933 South Side of East Street, intersection of East and Maple